 Although born and brought up in the UK, I left in my early twenties to explore other shores.
 Cape Town became my home for many years – there’s something about that mountain that’s magnetic.
 But I’ve swapped 34 degrees south for 34 degrees north, and now live in Fez, Morocco.
-I renovated a 400-year-old house in the medina and have called it home for fifteen years.
+I renovated a 400-year-old house in the medina and have called it home for sixteen years.
 Most of the time I design bespoke itineraries at my company Concierge Morocco, or help tourists find accommodation in the traditional houses of the medina through my website Fez Riads, using some of the profits to support the High Atlas Foundation.
 I am also translator from French to English for the Majorelle Foundation in Marrakech, the Fes Festival of World Sacred Music and for private clients.

 When the going gets tough in the medina, I head for my apartment in southern France, overlooking the river Dordogne.